Dedimoe/install-postgresql12-on-ubuntu18/README.md

 sudo su - postgres
 psql
 ```
-And You should get the output shown below
+And you should get the output shown:
 ```
 postgres@linux:~$ psql
 psql (12.3 (Ubuntu 12.3-1.pgdg18.04+1))